-Open Enrollment elections are in effect for the entire calendar year unless you experience an IRS “qualifying event” (i.e. change in marital status, birth/adoption of a child) and your change must be completed with the Benefits Department within 31 days of the event.
-Refer to the 2018 Open Enrollment Notices document for additional information.
+Open Enrollment elections are in effect for the entire calendar year unless you experience an IRS “qualifying event” (i.e. change in marital status, birth/adoption of a child) and your change must be completed with the Department of Human Resources within 31 days of the event.
+Refer to the 2019 Open Enrollment Notices document for additional information.

 During Open Enrollment, you can: